Is Homosexuality a Sin?

 You're a Christian, But Still Struggle

-After becoming a Christian, a struggle with your sexuality may persist.
+After becoming a Christian, a struggle with SSA may persist.
 This is a topic that is not often openly discussed, even at Liberty University (the World’s Largest Christian University).
-Just as we don't expect alcoholics to become sober overnight, Christians may also face struggles with their sexuality.
+Just as we don't expect alcoholics to become sober overnight, Christians may continue to struggle with their sexuality.
 However, the desire should be to resist these temptations because being tempted is not considered sin; it's yielding to the temptation that is.
 So why aren’t we talking about this in church?
 The silence is screaming!

 1 Corinthians 6:11 underscores the process of sanctification, emphasizing that believers can be cleansed, made holy, and made right with God through Jesus Christ and the Holy Spirit.